-- an individual, such individual's spouse or domestic partner, as recognized by applicable state law, or such individual's children under the age of 21 years (each a "family member") (including family trust accounts established by such a family member); or - a trustee or other fiduciary for a single trust (except family trusts noted above), estate or fiduciary account although more than one beneficiary may be involved; or - 3. an employee benefit plan of a single employer. - For the purpose of determining whether a purchase would qualify for a reduced sales charge under the Combined Purchase Privilege, Right of Accumulation or Letter of Intent, a "family trust" is one in which a family member, as defined in section (1) above, or a direct lineal descendant(s) of such person is/are the beneficiary(ies), and such person or another family member, direct lineal ancestor or sibling of such person is/are the trustee(s).
+- 1. an individual, such individual's spouse or domestic partner, as recognized by applicable state law, or such individual's children under the age of 21 years (each a "family member") (including family trust accounts established by such a family member) including, but not limited to, IRA, SIMPLE, and non-IRA accounts that registered to the individual's SSN; or - 2. a trustee or other fiduciary for a single trust (except family trusts noted above), estate or fiduciary account although more than one beneficiary may be involved; or - 3. an employee benefit plan of a single employer. - For the purpose of determining whether a purchase would qualify for a reduced sales charge under the Combined Purchase Privilege, Right of Accumulation or Letter of Intent, a "family trust" is one in which a family member, as defined in section (1) above, or a direct lineal descendant(s) of such person is/are the beneficiary(ies), and such person or another family member, direct lineal ancestor or sibling of such person